ProceduresPteryguim Removal (Eye Whitening)

 • Using amniotic membrane graft for its ability to suppress post-op inflammation, scarring and new blood vessel formation

-• Bathing the gap created by the pterygium removal with two powerful medications to minimize post-op inflammation and scarring that lead to pterygium recurrence
+• Bathing the gap created by the pterygium removal with two powerful medications to minimize post-op inflammation and scarring that lead to increased risk of recurrence

 • Following a meticulous post-op medication regimen designed to suppress swelling and infection